philippeducasse/zirkusmond/frontend/README.md

 You can learn more about all of the offerings from TanStack in the [TanStack documentation](https://tanstack.com).

 For TanStack Start specific documentation, visit [TanStack Start](https://tanstack.com/start).
+When migrating to Next.js:

+1. Replace this `frontend/` folder with the Next.js project
+2. Update template references if build output paths change
+3. Convert Vue components to React components
+4. Merge Tailwind config with Next.js setup

+## Contributing

+1. Create a branch off `main` for your change.
+2. Run `npm install` and `npm run dev` to work locally.
+3. Keep commits focused and use clear, descriptive messages.
+4. Open a pull request against `main` and wait for CI to pass.
+5. Request a review before merging.